k0sproject/k0s/docs/experimental-windows.md

 ```
 calicoctl ipam configure --strictaffinity=true
 ```

+### Network connectivity in AWS
+The network interface attached to your EC2 instance MUST have disabled “Change Source/Dest.
+Check” option.
+In AWS console option can be found on the Actions menu for a selected network interface.

 ### Hacks

 We need to figure out proper way to pass cluster settings from controller plane to worker.